 People like to view the world through their own perspective.
 Things are viewed as a this or a that, depending on how we categorize them.
 Some like to move the boundaries and categorize things a bit differently.

 Dancing, for example, is seen by some people as a form of art, by others, as a separate way of expressing oneself.
 There are types of dances which are so athletic that they may even be considered sports.
 So, is dancing a sport?
-It depends on a lot of things.
+Most sports have a large following who like using bet365 kod bonus while supporting their athletes, their matches, or games, are displayed everywhere and they get a lot of news coverage.
+So where does that place dancing?
+Read more to find out!

 What is a Sport After All?